Toolbox: Types

 Toolcarts (also known as rollcabs) are commonly used in the transportation industry for maintenance and repair of vehicles on location.
 Used as portable work stations, some of the larger types are self powered and propelled, for example, pit carts in automobile racing.

 After several decades of decline in popularity, today a resurgence in use is underway.
 Viewed by many as intended primarily for specialized craftsmanship, such as machinists, tool and die makers, jewelers and other specialized craftsmen, they are also sought after by average tradesman and collectors as working heirloom.
 Many toolboxes and chests from a variety of trades can be seen at the Smithsonian Museum of American History.

-Material

-Tool chests are primarily made of metal, though some expensive models are made of hardwoods.

 Alternatives to toolboxes

+Ther are many alternatives to traditional toolboxes: